Serge-N/world-cities-api/README.md

 1. clone repository.
 1. create a dotnet (3.1 we are still waiting for 6) Function App in azure.
-1. pulbish to function to the above.
+1. pulbish to function to the above function.
-   1. When publishing make sure the option run from a package is false or 0.
+   1. When publishing make sure the option "run from a package" is false or 0.
 This makes wwwroot folder in Kudu readonly as the [docs](https://docs.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package) state.
    1. Create a folder, "Data" , using Kudu in the wwwwroot folder of the function.
    1. Upload your csv file to the Data folder in Kudu.
 1. test your function.